PerfectMemory/mongoid-multitenancy/README.md

 * allows you to set the current tenant
 * redefines some mongoid functions like `index`, `validates_with` and `delete_all` to take in account the multitenancy
+* allows shared items between the tenants
-* makes the tenant field immutable once it is persisted
+* allows you to define an immutable tenant field once it is persisted
 * is thread safe.

 Installation